Safety at Skeena

 Introduction to Wilderness Skiing and Snowboarding

-It’s very important that you read the below information.
-We also strongly encourage you to visit the fantastic interactive safety information on the HeliCat Canada website (the trade association for mechanized backcountry operations in Canada) by clicking the button below.
+Heli skiing safety – It’s very important that you read the below information.
+Additionally, we strongly encourage you to visit the fantastic interactive safety information on the HeliCat Canada website (the trade association for mechanized backcountry operations in Canada) by clicking the button below.

 The term “wilderness skiing and snowboarding” shall include all activities, accommodation, transportation, events and services provided, arranged, organized, conducted, sponsored or authorized by the operator and shall include, but is not limited to: skiing, snowboarding, snowmobiling, hiking, snowshoeing and other form of backcountry travel; rental or use of skis, snowboards or other equipment; demonstrations; orientational and instructional courses; loading, unloading and travel by or movement in or around helicopters, snowcats, snowmobiles and other motorized vehicles; and other activities, events and services in any way connected with or related to wilderness activities.